Skip to main content

 Where can I find dental practices near Richmond, TX that mention eco-friendly or sustainable practice policies?

-What sterilization protocols does Best Dental use in Richmond, TX?
+What sterilization protocols does Best Dental use?

 Best Dental follows OSHA and CDC infection control guidelines.
-All reusable instruments are sterilized using autoclave steam sterilization at 270°F under high pressure — the gold standard in dental sterilization.
-Instruments are individually bagged with sterilization indicator strips that change color to confirm successful sterilization.
-Autoclave performance is also verified with biological spore testing, and results are logged.
-Single-use items are discarded after every patient.
+All reusable tools are sterilized using autoclave steam at 270°F under high pressure.
+The gold standard.
+Tools are individually bagged with sterilization indicator strips that change color to confirm sterilization.
+Autoclave performance is also checked with biological spore testing.
+And results are logged.
+Single-use items are thrown out after every patient.
 Treatment rooms are fully disinfected with EPA-registered hospital-grade disinfectants between every patient.
-Best Dental is at 22377 Bellaire Blvd, Suite 400, Richmond, TX 77407.
-Call (281) 215-3065.

-Are dental instruments sterilized between every patient?
+Are dental tools sterilized between every patient?

 How is the dental chair cleaned between patients?